taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 # Core Functionality

-Taichi Core exposes all necessary interfaces to offload AOT modules to Taichi.
-Here lists the features universally available disregards to any specific backend.
-These APIs are still in active development so is subject to change.
+Taichi Core exposes all necessary interfaces for offloading the AOT modules to Taichi.
+The following are a list of features that are available regardless of your backend.
+The corresponding APIs are still under development and subject to change.

 ## Availability